whatevery1says/preprocessing/README_for_preprocess_script.md

 ## To Do

 - Some fine tuning may be needed for the language model.
+- Try switching to the larger spaCy language models.
 - WE1S windowed ngrams need to be added.
 Right now only normal ngrams work.